theusaf/town-of-salem-edit-xml/README.md

 - Reload to see changes take effect

 ## Important
-**Changes made using this userscript are cached.
+**Changes made using this user script are cached.
 You may have to clear the site cache to restore default messages**